guojin-yan/OpenVINO-CSharp-API/tutorial_examples/AlxBoard_deploy_yolov8/README.md

 [简体中文](README_cn.md) | English

-# Using OpenVinoSharp to Deploy the Yolov8 Model on the AIxBoard
+# Using OpenVINO™ C# API to Deploy the Yolov8 Model on the AIxBoard

 &emsp;    Intel Distribution [OpenVINO™](www.openvino.ai)  tool kit is developed based on the oneAPI, which can accelerate the development speed of high-performance computer vision and deep learning visual applications.
 It is suitable for various Intel platforms from the edge to the cloud, helping users deploy more accurate real-world results into production systems faster.
 By simplifying the development workflow, OpenVINO ™ Enable developers to deploy high-performance applications and algorithms in the real world.

 &emsp;    C# is a secure, stable, simple, and elegant object-oriented programming language derived from C and C++.
 C# combines the simple visual operations of VB with the high running efficiency of C++, making it the preferred language for.
 NET development with its powerful operational capabilities, elegant syntax style, innovative language features, and convenient support for component oriented programming.
 However, OpenVINO™ No C# language interface provided, which is beneficial for using OpenVINO™ in C # This has caused a lot of trouble.
-In our previous work, we launched [OpenVinoSharp](https://github.com/guojin-yan/OpenVinoSharp/tree/openvinosharp3.0) to promote OpenVino™ The application in the C # field has been successfully implemented and used on the Window platform.
-In this article, we will introduce how to implement OpenVinoSharp on an AIxBoard development board based on a Linux system.
+In our previous work, we launched [OpenVINO™ C# API](https://github.com/guojin-yan/OpenVinoSharp/tree/openvinosharp3.0) to promote OpenVino™ The application in the C # field has been successfully implemented and used on the Window platform.
+In this article, we will introduce how to implement OpenVINO™ C# API on an AIxBoard development board based on a Linux system.

-&emsp;    The code used in the project has been uploaded to the OpenVinoSharp repository, and the GitHub website is:
+&emsp;    The code used in the project has been uploaded to the OpenVINO™ C# API repository, and the GitHub website is:

 ```
 https://github.com/guojin-yan/OpenVINOSharp/blob/openvinosharp3.0/tutorial_examples/AlxBoard_deploy_yolov8/Program.cs